brohit22/EcommerceApi/README.md

-# E-Commerce-API
+# E-Commerce-API 🛒

-E-commerce CRUD API: A RESTful API for managing product inventory, allowing Create, Read, Update, and Delete operations on products.
+E-commerce CRUD API: A RESTful API for managing product inventory, allowing Create, Read, Update, and Delete operations on products. 💼

-# ABOUT
+## About ℹ️
-This is an E-commerce API made using Node.Js & MongoDB.
+This is an E-commerce API made using Node.Js & MongoDB. 🌐

-STEPS TO USE THE API:
+### Steps to Use the API 🚀
-1) run "npm init" command on terminal in this projects directory
+1. Run `npm init` command in the project's directory.
-2) start the server using node app.js
+2. Start the server using `node app.js`.
-3) Open postman
+3. Open Postman.
-4) Make a GET request on localhost:3000/products
+4. Make a GET request to `localhost:3000/products`.
+You should see the list of products.

-5) The products should be visible
+### Steps to Create a New Product 🆕

-STEPS TO CREATE A NEW PRODUCT:
+1. Start the server using `node app.js`.
-1) start the server using node app.js
+2. Open Postman.
-2) Open postman
+3. Set the URL to `localhost:3000/products/create`.
-3) put localhost:3000/products/create as the url.
+4. Select the Body tab below the URL and choose `x-www-form-urlencoded`.
-4) Select Body tab below the url textarea and then select x-www-form-urlencoded
+5. Add `name` and `quantity` as keys and set their desired values.
-5) Add name & quantity as the keys and set the desired values for the keys.
+6. Make a POST request.
-6) Make a POST request.
+7. If you receive the message "New product added successfully," you've done everything correctly.
-7) If you recieve the message saying new product added successfully then you have done everything correct.
+8. The product is created.
+Check it out by making a GET request at `localhost:3000/products`.

-8) The product is created.
-Check it out by making a GET request at localhost:3000/products
+### Steps to Delete a Product 🗑️

-STEPS TO DELETE A PRODUCT:
+1. Copy the object ID of the product you want to delete.
-1) copy the object id of the product you want to delete.
+2. Append the ID to `localhost:3000/products/`.
-2) add the id after localhost:3000/products/
+3. Make a DELETE request.
-3) Make a DELETE request.
+4. You will receive a message saying "Deleted successfully."

-4) You will recieve a message saying deleted successfully.
+### Steps to Update the Quantity of a Product 🔢

-STEPS TO UPDATE THE QUANTITY OF A PRODUCT:
+1. Copy the object ID of the product whose quantity you want to update.
-1) Copy the object id of the product whose quantity you want to update
+2. Add the ID after `localhost:3000/products/`.
-2) Put the id after localhost:3000/products/
+3. After adding the ID, include `/update_quantity/?number={x}` in the URL, where `{x}` is the number by which you want to increase or decrease the quantity.
-3) After putting the id add /update_quantity/?number={x} in the url where x is the number by which you want to increase or decrease the quantity.
+4. The URL should look like `localhost:3000/products/{id}/update_quantity/?number={x}`.
-4) the url should be looking like localhost:3000/products/{id}/update_quantity/?number={x}
+5. Make a POST request, and you should receive a message containing the updated product.

-5) Make a POST request and you should get a message containing the update product
+## Tech Stack 🚀

-# TECHSTACK
+- Node.Js 🖥️
-Node.Js, MongoDB
+- MongoDB 📦